 For the couple on a health kick

 When thinking about gift-giving, it’s good to consider the nice-to-haves that someone might find too extravagant to buy themselves.
 A Vitamix certainly qualifies for this category.
 It’s got a high price tag, but experts say it’s the best blender on the market and will last a long time, so it’s something your smoothie-loving (or juice, ice cream, soup, you name it) couple friends will be able to cherish forever.

 For the couple who want to learn more about wine

-For the couple who really like candles
+For the couple who are already obsessed with wine

 For the couple who are also new parents

 It’s never too early to get a kid comfortable around vegetables, while also helping your favorite couple decorate their nursery.